auditOne/documentation/markdowns/What_is_staking.md

 ## But what is staking and how does it work?

 On networks that use a [Proof-of-Stake](Proof_of_stake.md) (PoS) consensus mechanism, validators are responsible for processing new incoming transactions as well as for voting on and adding new blocks to the blockchain.
 Token holders can participate in the network and earn rewards by delegating their tokens to stake with one of the hundreds of validators who run, maintain and secure the blockchain.
 Validators with more stake are chosen to write new transactions to the ledger and pass on more rewards to delegators for helping keep the network running as quickly and smoothly as possible.
-This is a more energy-efficient alternative to the original [Proof-of-Work](Proof_of_work.md) model that is used by Bitcoin for example.
+This is a more energy-efficient alternative to the original [Proof-of-Work](Proof_of_work.md) (PoW) model that is used by Bitcoin for example.

 Staking can be a great way to generate passive income, especially because some networks offer high interest rates for staking. <br>
 But before you get started, it's important to fully understand how staking works.